AlexandriaDAO/core/src/lexigraph/lexigraph.md

 ### UX/UI Feature TODO

-- We screwed up the default principal selection a little bit on alexandrian.
+- Get the NFTs working like actual NFTs.

 - Fix the public/explore functionality.
-- Add owner to the path so you could go to their profile.
+- Add owner to the path so you could go to their profile (Make the shelf path be connected to the owner.)
 - Connect and a follow button on the shelves.
-- Make the shelf path be connected to the owner.
 - Another thing is the user sharing side.
 Do we let them add comments or something or other grids in a community section?
 How do we sort/rank these or do we let users do that themselves?
 - Most links to /shelf/slot, are not open access and require login which shouldn't be.